Last call for applications to the 9th Batch of the IIT Bombay and Washington University EMBA program starting January 2024 | www.lokmattimes.com

 Last call for applications to the 9th Batch of the IIT Bombay and Washington University EMBA program starting January 2024

-PNN Mumbai (Maharashtra) [India], November 28: A momentous convergence of academic excellence and global reputation, the joint venture between ...
+Mumbai (Maharashtra) [India], November 29: A momentous convergence of academic excellence and global reputation, the joint venture between IIT ...

 The Executive MBA program gives the participants an opportunity to expand their horizons, learn from experience and interaction with the others participants and the global faculty.
 The learning path is empowered by the opportunity to immediately apply concepts, skills, and know-how acquired through assignments, drawn from business and current managerial challenges.